jursery/amazing-time-picker/README.md

 You can also open a timepicker dialog programmatically.
 In order to open that, you need to import the service in your component:

 ```
-import { AmazingTimePickerService } from 'amazing-time-picker';
+import { AmazingTimePickerService } from 'amazing-time-picker-mobile';
 ```

 Then add it inside your `app.component.ts` or any other component that you want to use timepicker inside of that.

 ```
 import { Component } from '@angular/core';
-import { AmazingTimePickerService } from 'amazing-time-picker'; // this line you need
+import { AmazingTimePickerService } from 'amazing-time-picker-mobile'; // this line you need

 @Component({
   selector: 'app-root',